Health Care Providers & Failures to Prevent Birth Injuries to Mothers

 Protecting the Rights of Birth Injury Victims

 While the new findings are helping fuel efforts to better streamline standardized care practices to be used by health care providers who facilitate the birthing process, they can also help mothers and families better understand their rights after suffering preventable harm.
-At Freidin Brown, P.A., our Miami birth injury lawyers have earned national recognition for our work handling complex medical malpractice cases throughout Florida, including those involving birth injuries to both mothers and children.
+At Freidin Brown, P.A., our Florida birth injury lawyers have earned national recognition for our work handling complex medical malpractice cases throughout Florida, including those involving birth injuries to both mothers and children.
 If you believe your injuries were caused by the negligence of a health care provider, or would like to discuss whether malpractice may have been involved in your case, our legal team is readily available to discuss your rights and options during a FREE consultation.

 To speak with an award-winning lawyer from our firm, contact us today.
 Freidin Brown, P.A. is available 24/7 to help victims and families throughout Florida!